LALU:

 perform ALU functions on two 8-bit input registers "A" and "B".

-The 8-bit output appears on IC pins Q7-Q0, which is then registered
+The 8-bit output appears on IC pins Q7-Q0, which can then be

 back